| | | | |

 To include the featured image in your Twitter Card, please tap or click their icon a second time.

-A small plane crashed on Dayton Mountain in Rhea County, Tennessee, on June 20th.
+A small plane crashed in a mountainous area in central Kenya, on June 5th.

 To include the featured image in your Twitter Card, please tap or click their icon a second time.